 Consider skipping some attractions

+The number of open attractions at Walt Disney World is increasing, and it is impossible to do everything in 1 day.
 If time is limited at Walt Disney World, you may need to skip the odd attraction.
 It is better to plan these than miss your must-do attractions.

 Be ready for every type of weather

-We have created a Guide to the Orlando Weather which has further information.
+We have created a Guide to the Orlando Weather, which has further information.

 Consider hiring a stroller & an ECV

-Sure they don’t need a stroller when you visit the local park, but for many small children, they will walk a lot more than back at home.
+Sure they don’t need a stroller when you visit the local park, but for many small children they will walk a lot more than back at home.
 Be ready to hire a stroller for all under 5s and some older kids too.
 Hiring is available in all parks but isn’t cheap.
 If you have a stroller, bring it with you!

-Many adults will also find the walking at Walt Disney World difficult.
+Many adults will also find walking at Walt Disney World difficult.
 The Orlando heat and humidity can contribute to difficulties.
-If you are older, have arthritis, or medical issues, you may wish to hire an ECV for your vacation or just for certain days.
+If you are older, have arthritis, or have medical issues, you may wish to hire an ECV for your vacation or just for certain days.
 Further details are available in our Guide to Disabilities at Walt Disney World.

 Only pack essential in your park bag